StanGirard/Primates-Jekyll/help/howto.md

 ![fork-primates.png]({{site.baseurl}}/img/user_upload/fork-primates.png)

-## Setup Github Pages on Fork
+### Setup Github Pages on Fork

+Do this step only if you want to be able to visualize your post before making a pull request to the main repo

+Then you need to host the Fork on Github Pages

-Go to Settings
+- Go to Settings
+- Choose Master Branch
+- Don't choose a theme
+- Optional: Add a custom domain (follow this [guide](https://help.github.com/en/github/working-with-github-pages/configuring-a-custom-domain-for-your-github-pages-site))

 ![fork-github-pages.png]({{site.baseurl}}/img/user_upload/fork-github-pages.png)

+### Check that your installation work

+Go to `<yourGithubUsername>.github.io/Primates` to see if the github pages work

+### Go to